EOR - Made in Germany.

 Why is a security deposit required?

 Before the employment starts, worknow issues a security deposit invoice.
-The deposit equals one month of the employee’s gross salary plus approximately 25% employer social security contributions.
+The security deposit corresponds to 1.5 months of the employee’s total employment cost, consisting of the gross salary plus approximately 25% employer social security contributions.

-The deposit ensures that salary payments can always be made, including during any notice period.
-It is fully refundable and is credited against the final payroll payment at the end of the employment.
+The deposit is fully refundable and is credited against the final payroll and settlement at the end of the employment.
+Any remaining balance is returned once all statutory payments and social security contributions have been completed.

 Can worknow provide a company car?